Rifat-Shuvo/brand-shop/README.md

+# Features of this site:

+*** This is the first ever fullstacjk site which is ineract the database.

+*** This site have impressive UI which is easy to understand.

+*** This site have no complexity,  that's why any developers can develop & understand thie codes.

+***This site have login & signup functionalities.

+*** This site have the some private route and authentication setup

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.